Matrix by ITA Software

 - Choose the booking service purchase your tickets, and you’re done.
 Be aware, that just like ITA Matrix, Google Flights can’t retrieve Southwest Airline Price.
 Be sure to check extra fees for the airlines, if any, such as additional baggage fees.

 With this method, you can go directly to Orbitz or Skyscanner to search and directly book the flights you found on ITA Matrix.
 As mentioned previously, Orbitz is also using the same flight search engine as ITA Software so the results should be very similar.

 The process is straightforward.
 You take the search results provided by the ITA Matrix Software, and you let the Orbitz search engine do some more crunching.
 This way, you can use the Google Matrix as a price comparison and research tool.

 | Skyscanner gives me the best deals in flights.
 They also have the best app for finding hotels and flight deals around the world.
 The price tracker alert has saved me a lot of money so I can travel more!|

 - Go to Orbitz’s Website – Enter the same entry: Airport codes, outbound flights, Round-Trip/One Way, etc.,

 - Under ‘Additional search options’ you can narrow the search to your preferred airline and choose the airline provided to you by the results in the ITA Software Matrix.

 I was able to find an excellent fare using this method.
-The Google ITA Software Flight Matrix showed the same flight in Orbitz, $329 One-Way from Madrid to Sao Paolo, Brazil non-stop.
+The ITA Matrix results showed the same flight in Orbitz, $329 One-Way from Madrid to Sao Paolo, Brazil non-stop.
 Not bad!